-In the next sections, we will use examples of computers and pizza.
-These two examples are actually quite similar.
+In the next section, we will use the example of computers, and then an example using pizza.
+These two examples are quite similar.
 Imagine the first time that pizza was produced.
 People probably thought that this was a wonderful technology.
-Combining these ingredients and then cooking them together with fire.
+They were probably awe struck by the idea of combining these ingredients and then cooking them together with fire.
 Today, we produce technologies that also seem wonderful and new.
 As the economy grows it combines materials in new ways to produce new products.
 However, these technologies always depend on raw materials.

-Read this section and imagine different products which we consume like clothes, books, and cell phones.
-Which raw materials were necessary to produce these products?
+Read this section and imagine different products which we consume like clothes, books, or cell phones.
+Learn about what happens to create this product at each step.
+Which raw materials were necessary to produce this product?
 What kind of jobs are there at each step of production?